 We didn't shoot each other, or anyone else.
 We just blew up a lot of water-filled jugs that probably had some innocent bugs in them.
 There were no accidents with the rifle, or anything close to an accident.
 We didn't shoot ourselves in the feet or hands.
 That rifle was a lot safer than the power saws and nail guns I came to despise a few years later.

-I've known exactly one person wounded by a firearm, unlike the 20 I've known hurt by flying nails that bounced off hammer heads.
+I've known exactly one person wounded by a firearm, unlike the half a dozen I've known hurt by flying nails that bounced off hammers.
 I saw one guy get a flying nail stuck in his chest.
 When he pulled it out, a thin stream of blood jetted out about a foot every time his heart beat.
 My father stuck the tip of his index finger on the hole for a minute, until it clotted.

 I've never personally known anyone killed by a firearm.
 That one guy I know who was wounded was what I will politely refer to as a "career security guard."
 He had a drunk in a headlock and was beating him over the head with the butt of his .38 pistol when it fired, sending the bullet into his forearm (the fight instantly stopped).
 He has a heck of a scar, about six inches long, on the inside of his left forearm.
 I'm sure he learned that pistols are not billy clubs.
 He was a dumb guy, one who is now a little smarter.